lollipopman/bash-ini-builtin-blog-post/README.md

 commands?
 You could build a shell with a minimal set of builtins, but certain builtins are still necessary.
-For example the `cd` command must be a builtin, since calling `chdir(2)` in a forked process will have no effect on the parrent shell.
+For example the `cd` command must be a builtin, since calling `chdir(2)` in a forked process will have no effect on the parent shell.
 The shell must execute the `cd` and thus the `chdir(2)` call in its own process.
 There are at least three cases where builtins are necessary or useful:

 1. Avoiding the need to fork an external process.